telerik/blazor-docs/knowledge-base/window-modal-minimize-popup.md

 ---
-title: How to create Chat popup window?
+title: How to minimize a popup window to the bottom of the page?
 description:
 type: how-to
-page_title: How to create Chat popup window?
+page_title: How to minimize a popup window to the bottom of the page?
-slug: window-modal-chat-popup
+slug: window-modal-minimize-popup
 position:
 tags: window,modal,chat,popup,collapse,minimize
 ticketid: 1542823